madanyc/workfront-learn.en/help/administration-and-setup/layout-templates/customize-the-main-menu-with-layout-templates.md

 ---
 title: Layout Templates&#58; Customize the [!UICONTROL Main Menu]
-description: Learn how to use a layout template to customize the [!UICONTROL Main Menu] in [!DNL Adobe Workfront].
+description: Learn how to use a layout template to customize the [!UICONTROL Main Menu].
 feature: System Setup and Administration
 team: Technical Marketing
 role: Admin